zydou/arti/doc/dev/notes/state-management-cli.md

 DESCRIPTION
        The key vality checks fail if there are any
-         * keys and certificates not associated with any current onion service
+         * keys and certificates not associated with any current identity
          * unrecognized keys
          * expired keys
          * ...
 (TODO)